calvincheng919/calvincheng919.github.io/_posts/2021-04-10-001-Golang-Pointers.md

 Great, that's easy enough to understand. "&a" simply denotes that the system is to provide the memory address of the variable a.
 A reference if you will.

+### What is & in golang?
-& - Says, "get the address of the variable that follows"
+>& - Says, "get the address of the variable that follows"

 Now let's build on the above code and look at another situation: